OpenTranslationBible/open-bible/en-GB/57.Philemon/md/philemon-01.md

 to Apphia our sister, and Archippus our fellow soldier, and to the church that meets in your house:

 ## Philemon 1:3
-Grace and peace to you from God our Father and the Lord Jesus Christ.
+May you receive grace and peace from God our Father and the Lord Jesus Christ.

 ## Philemon 1:4
 I always thank my God, making mention of you in my prayers,